meet-swati-sri/HackDreams/README.md

            3) We will also try to integrate the website with other schooling platforms so that the students can easily approach the courses which suits them.
            4) We will add a feedback and review system for the students to share their feedback for improvement.
            5) We will try to add a bulletin board which will show the active scholarship programs.
+Ques - What will be your final demo ?
+Solution - A working website containing these features.